 HISP TSH Appropriate Body has provided a template ('Best Practice Observation Form') for ECTs to use to record their observations of other teachers.
-This can be accessed via the 'Resources' section of ECT Manager.
+This can be accessed via the 'Resources' section of ECT Manager as well as on the HISP TSH website under AB and 'Resources'.